Federal judge in Texas hears case that could force a major abortion pill off market

 The case is titled Alliance for Hippocratic Medicine v.
 U.S. Food and Drug Administration.
 A number of abortion opponents are part of the lawsuit, which is led by attorneys from the conservative group Alliance Defending Freedom.

 They claim the drug was improperly approved, and that the rules around it have grown too lax.
-They're asking a federal judge in Amarillo, where this case was filed, to overturn the FDA approval.
+They filed their case in Amarillo, asking a federal court to overturn the FDA approval of mifepristone.

 The defendants are represented by attorneys from the Justice Department, along with Danco Laboratories, a mifepristone manufacturer.